 The government has taken some recent steps to limit emissions, for example revising sulphur fuel standards to 50 parts per million (ppm) for petrol and diesel, a year after the UN deadline in 2018.
 Local refineries are now mandated to upgrade their operations to meet these new requirements and comply with other fuel parameters, such as benzene and manganese.
 Meanwhile all imported vehicles must comply with tighter emissions restrictions and vehicles of over 10 years will be forbidden.
 These actions are welcome, but significantly more will be required to reduce projected increases in harmful air pollution.

 Lagos has the shortest public transport rail system relative to other megacities of its size (1.3km per million people).
-A new Lagos Rail Mass Transit Red Line project is scheduled to open in the first quarter of 2023 with a daily capacity of 500,000-1 million people.
+A new Lagos Rail Mass Transit Red Line project is scheduled to open in the third quarter of 2023 with a daily capacity of 0.5-1 million people.
 This is anticipated to encourage a significant shift to public transport, but will not lift Lagos from the cities with least public transport capacity until the government commissions additional rail lines and other alternative transport solutions.

 Biomass fuel burning

-Biomass fuels accounts for around a fifth of Lagos’ PM 2.5 concentrations with solid fuels still widely used, particularly by lower-income households.
+Biomass fuels account for around a fifth of Lagos’ PM 2.5 concentrations (19%) with solid fuels still widely used, particularly by lower-income households.
 Around 50% of household energy demand is currently met by inefficient diesel and gasoline generators.
 Investment to increase electrification, remove subsidies on biomass fuels, and raise awareness of the health risks of air pollution can play a role in improving indoor air quality in Lagos.
 Despite a 2015 ban on the import of small diesel generators due to government concerns over rising air pollution, the annual value of Nigeria’s generator market rose from more than $51m to $450m by 2020.

 Other sources of air pollution